jbmadsen/ArXiv-Metadata-ETL/README.md

 In this project, we will need to load [metadata from ArXiv](https://www.kaggle.com/Cornell-University/arxiv) from S3, process the data into analytics tables on Redshift, and verify data integrety using tests.
 We implement this process using Apache Airflow.

+## How often the data should be updated and why?

+TODO

 # Project Structure